Nimrodda/WizarDroid/README.md

 **3. Steps Layout**

-**To make it simple, we will se the same layout and code for all the steps.**
+**To make it simple, we will use the same layout and code for all the steps.**

 **XML:**